jet/equinox/DOCUMENTATION.md

 In some cases, a stream may not even have a meaningful state, invariant or a business process that it's supporting:

-- One example of such a case is where a stream is used to queue up commands and/or post outcomes as part of some flow.
-In such a case, the 'state' boils down to checkpointing how far one a given consumer has walked along the topic (as opposed to having a rolling state that one might wish to render and/or need to snapshot).
+- One example of such a case is where a stream is used to queue up commands and/or post outcomes as part of some process.
+In such a case, the 'state' boils down to checkpointing how far one a given consumer has walked along the topic (as opposed to having a rolling state that one renders, uses to supporting a decision flow, and/or need to snapshot).

-Such topic-streams are not really aggregates as such, and are not addressed as a primary use case in the Equinox [Programming Model](#programming-model).
+Such topic-streams are not aggregates as such, and are not addressed as a primary use case in the Equinox [Programming Model](#programming-model); you don't load and fold events to arrive at a state.

 However, they are subject to the same considerations in terms of how we deal with managing the lifetime of the data.

 ## Store-specific stream bounding / event retention considerations

-Across both Aggregate and Topic usecases, there are specific facilities affored by, and restrictions imposed by the specific store you're using.
+Across both Aggregate and Topic use cases, there are specific facilities afforded by, and restrictions imposed by, the specific store you're using.
 For instance:

 - _Stream length limits - EventStoreDB_: EventStore does not impose any limitations on the maximum size or event count that a single stream can bear.
 This allows one to maintain a perpetual queue and/or an ordered sequence of events, with or without using a retention policy to control the trimming of expired/excess events.
 - _Stream length limits - CosmosDB_: The total size of the events and Tip-document of stream must adhere to the CosmosDB logical partition limit of 20GB.
-- _Retention policies - EventStoreDB_: streams can have retention policies defined via the stream meta-data.
+- _Retention policies - EventStoreDB_: streams can have retention policies defined via each stream's metadata.
 The server cluster manages the application of these rules.
-The scavenging process removed the events, compacting the data by rewriting chunks with deleted, extraneous or aged-out events elided.
+The scavenging process removes the events, compacting the data by rewriting chunks with deleted, extraneous or aged-out events elided.
 - _Retention policies - CosmosDB_: the [CosmosDB TTL facility](https://docs.microsoft.com/en-us/azure/cosmos-db/time-to-live) allows one to define a TTL at the document level.
 CosmosDB removes expired items automatically (whenever residual RU capacity allows).

-Equinox does not presently expose specific controls to allow specification of either a CosmosDB TTL or EventStoreDB stream metadata.
+_NOTE: Equinox does not presently expose specific controls to allow specification of either a CosmosDB TTL or EventStoreDB stream metadata_.

 ## Mutation, archival and pruning of Events